gpuweb/gpuweb/design/ErrorHandling.md

 ## *Telemetry* \& *Fallback*: Error Logging

-`WebGPUDevice` keeps a log of errors that happened on each thread (main thread or Web Worker).
+`GPUDevice` keeps a log of errors that happened on each thread (main thread or Web Worker).
 The application "eventually" recieves these errors, asynchronously via a callback.

 These errors are all delivered through one stream - not directly associated with the objects or operations that produced them.